-Trustee/Director Age Active AC CCGC Background Since (1) (2) Donald Wright Ownership or control or direction over: 15,000 Units Resident of Toronto, Ontario, Canada 68 April 7, 2004 V Donald Wright holds Director positions on various boards of directors and is currently President and CEO of Winnington Capital Group Inc. Mr. Wright was Deputy Chairman of TD Bank Financial Group from 2001 to 2002 and Chairman and Chief Executive Officer of TD Securities Inc. from 1998 to 2002.
-Wayne McLeod Ownership or control or direction over: 5,955 Units Resident of Toronto, Ontario, Canada 76 April 7, 2004 V V Wayne McLeod has had extensive board experience and retired in 1999 from CCL Industries Inc., where he served as President, Chief Executive Officer and Chairman of the Board.
-Derek Ridout Ownership or control or direction over: 14,000 Units Resident of Toronto, Ontario, Canada 73 April 7, 2004 \checkmark \checkmark Derek Ridout has had extensive board experience over the past 15 years, including nine years on the Shoppers Drug Mart board where he chaired the compensation committee for seven years.
-From 2001 to 2003, Mr. Ridout was Chief Executive Officer of Legg Mason (formerly Perigee Investment Management).
-Rami Younes Ownership or control or direction over: 20,000 Units Resident of Toronto, Ontario, Canada 65 October 13, 2005 V V Rami Younes holds Director positions on various boards of directors including Ontario Teachers Private Capital which holds packaging businesses among its portfolio.
+Trustee/Director Age Active AC (1) CCGC Background ) Since (2) Ü Donald Wright Ownership or control or direction over: 15,000 Units Resident of Toronto, Ontario, Canada 69 April 7, 2004 V Donald Wright holds Director positions on various boards of directors and is currently President and CEO of Winnington Capital Group Inc. Mr. Wright was Deputy Chairman of TD Bank Financial Group from 2001 to 2002 and Chairman and Chief Executive Officer of TD Securities Inc. from 1998 to 2002.
+Susan Allen Ownership or control or direction over: nil Units Resident of Mississauga, Ontario, Canada 59 February 2, 2017 V √ Susan Allen has had extensive experience as a board member and advisor (Audit Partner to Audit Committees) in both corporate and not for profit sectors and retired from PricewaterhouseCoopers in 2016.
+Rami Younes Ownership or control or direction over: 20,000 Units Resident of Toronto, Ontario, Canada 66 October 13, 2005 V √ Rami Younes holds Director positions on various boards of directors including Lancaster Technology Board, a private packaging business.
 Mr. Younes served as President of CCL Container, a division of CCL Industries Inc. from 1980 to 2006.
-Gerry Glynn Ownership or control or direction over , collectively: 2,277,565 Units and Special Voting Units (3) Resident of Calgary, Alberta, Canada 59 April 7, 2004 Gerry Glynn has been Chief Executive Officer of Richards Packaging since November 2002.
+Gerry Glynn Ownership or control or direction over , collectively: 2,277,565 Units and Special Voting Units (3) Resident of Calgary, Alberta, Canada 60 April 7, 2004 Gerry Glynn has been Chief Executive Officer of Richards Packaging since November 2002.

-(1) AC - Audit Committee.

-(2) CCGC - Compensation and Corporate Governance Committee.

-(3) See "Voting Securities and Principal Holders of Voting Securities" on page 5.
+- (1) AC Audit Committee. - (2) CCGC Compensation and Corporate Governance Committee. - (3) See "Voting Securities and Principal Holders of Voting Securities" on page 5.